jdhao/nvim-config/README.md

 + [Config nvim on Linux for Python development](https://jdhao.github.io/2018/12/24/centos_nvim_install_use_guide_en/)
 + [Nvim config on Windows 10](https://jdhao.github.io/2018/11/15/neovim_configuration_windows/)
 + [Nvim-qt config on Windows 10](https://jdhao.github.io/2019/01/17/nvim_qt_settings_on_windows/)

+[^1]: Not enabled by default for Linux, see [this issue](https://github.com/jdhao/nvim-config/issues/4#issuecomment-617736636) on
+How to enable vimtex on Linux.